 Rifling kinds may be found in.
 300 BLK barrels are often cut rifled, button rifled, or 5R rifled.
 Without going into too much detail about the differences of the three, just be aware that you’re most likely going to encounter button rifled barrels for the .300 AAC Blackout.
 That’s thanks to the fact that button rifles are easier, quicker, and far less expensive to produce.
 Hence, making button rifled barrels extremely affordable compared to other options.

 Cut rifling and 5R are more time consuming and although more accurate.
 It’s highly unlikely you find barrels like this being sold unless they’re some kind of premium barrel.

 Faxon Firearms .300 Blackout Gunner Profile

-The Faxon Firearms .300 Blackout Gunner Profile barrel is unique for its gunner profile, which according to Faxon is designed to provide the right combination between heat dissipation and weight.
-Specifically, the Gunner Profile means that the barrel has a pencil profile before the gas block in order to keep the weight down and preserve the ease of handling.
+The Faxon Firearms .300 Blackout Gunner Profile barrel possesses a unique profile which according to Faxon is designed to provide the right combination between heat dissipation and weight.
+The Gunner Profile pertains to the barrel’s contour, which has a pencil profile before the gas block in order to keep the weight down and preserve the ease of handling.

 - Will most likely require additional fitting to your AR-15

 - 7.5″ barrel is a little too short and is more susceptible to keyhole